 Wheelchairs, rollators and other assistive technology

-If you are travelling with a wheelchair or a rollator, you should be able to board and alight unaided or with the help of a companion.
-You will receive assistance with the vehicle lifts or ramps should you need it.
-You must inform the driver if you require this for boarding or alighting.
-If required, transport staff will provide help to strap in your wheelchair and take payment for your journey.
-This does not apply on trams however.
+If you are going to travel with a wheelchair or a walker/rollator, you must be able to board and alight unaided or with the assistance of a companion travelling with you.
+You will receive assistance with a vehicle lift or ramp if you need it, with the exception of trams.
+You must inform the driver if you will need this for boarding or alighting If necessary, transport staff will provide assistance to strap your wheelchair in.

 Companion service – at stations and terminals